 “Literally a home away from home, so much so that they even have resident dogs!
-The perfect place for families with plenty of space for the kids, Tangala is fully serviced with very attentive staff.”Bonita Twigg, Africa Safari Expert
+The perfect place for families with plenty of space for the kids, Tangala is fully serviced with very attentive staff.”Bonita Cronje, Africa Safari Expert

 Elegantly furnished with comfort and style in mind, Tangala's living spaces produce a warm and welcoming atmosphere.
 High thatched ceilings and Moroccan-inspired arches create flow, while large glass windows and sliding doors embrace breathtaking river views.
 Soft sofas and armchairs make the lounge the perfect place to relax and the cosy ‘snuggery’ features a romantic fireplace and entertainment corner with satellite television, DVD and hi-fi system.